-Geometric duality can be then seen as a deep principle within the realm of geometry.
+Geometric duality can be seen and appreciated as a deep principle within the realm of geometry.
 But it's not only a mathematical wonder.
-The distinction between point-based and plane-based primitives appears also in the results of natural science.
-We turn now to indicate two sorts of such results.
+The distinction between point-based and plane-based primitives appears also within natural science.
+We turn now to indicate two sorts of such appearances.
 The first comes from the realm of classical euclidean rigid body mechanics.
 The second moves beyond euclidean space (our $G$ algebra) and brings in dual euclidean space ($G^*$ here) as a tool for scientific investigation.

-\subsection{Example: rigid body kinematics and dynamics in euclidean PGA}
+\subsubsection{Example: rigid body kinematics and dynamics in euclidean PGA}

-The question is whether geometric duality has any real-world applications.
-In fact, it plays an essential role in rigid body motion.
+It may come as a surprise to find out that geometric duality plays a key role in euclidean rigid body motion.
 In 3D EPGA, both velocities and momenta, accelerations and forces, are all represented by bivectors (see \cite{gunn2011} for an introductory treatment).
-In euclidean mechanics one can distinguish the kinematic and dynamical bivectors in terms of geometric duality.
-We turn to that now.
+These kinematic and dynamical bivectors can be distinguished on the basis of geometric duality.

 \myboldhead{Kinematics is plane-based} The kinematic entities (velocities and accelerations) arise \textit{naturally} as bivectors in $G$, that is, as \textit{intersections of planes}.
 For example, a rotation is the geometric product of reflections in two planes that intersect in the axis of rotation and meet at half the angle of the rotation, and the logarithm of such a rotation is a scalar multiple of the bivector part.
 As mentioned above, such a plane-wise line is called an \textit{axis}.
 See Fig. \ref{fig:spearaxis}, left.